niaid/protocolconnect_android/README.md

 Protocol Connect is a smartphone app and web-based portal designed to enable more efficient communication between clinical staff and study subjects about scheduling.
 Research subjects can communicate any schedule changes in real-time and via one mechanism to research staff, saving both research staff and subjects’ time and increasing the likelihood of study protocol compliance.

 ## IMPORTANT
 The code in this repository will not compile a fully-functioning app as-is.
 We have removed the lines of code that are specific to our own server.
-To modify this code for your own needs, you must set up your own server first (please see the section [Steps to modify](https://github.com/niaid/protocolconnect_android#steps-to-modify)).
+To modify this code for your own needs, you must set up your own server first (please see the section [Configuration](https://github.com/niaid/protocolconnect_android#configuration)).

 ## App prototype
 If you would like to get a feel for the app before setting up your own server, please contact Dr. John Tsang at john.tsang@nih.gov for a sample username and password.